-As we become more adept at recognizing the patterns of color, symbol, element or number in the archetypes, so we become more adept at recognizing the same patterns in our outer and inner experiences.
+As we become more adept at recognizing the patterns of color, symbol, element or number in the archetypes, so we become more adept at recognizing the same patterns in our outer and inner experiences as we practice everyday witchcraft.
 As we learn the stories and contexts of various archetypes, so we model their strengths and recognize our own shortcomings.

 What seems like coincidences become synchronicities as we train our minds to notice and to collect information in this way.
 We learn to see like hawks, high above the earth, noticing the lay of the land and simultaneously spiraling back to the personal details that tug at us.